vivarium-collective/vivarium-core/doc/index.rst

 is a custom module of a specific biophysical system, a configurable model with its own standard format, or a wrapper for an off-the-shelf library.
-The multiscale engine supports complex agents operating at multiple timescales, and facilitates parallelization across multiple CPUs.
+The multiscale engine supports complex agents operating at multiple timescales, and facilitates parallel computation across multiple CPUs.

 .. todo:: Use cases